 If you’ve been recruiting for software engineers for a while then you’ll know that the hard work of finding the perfect candidate begins long before you post a job advert or start prospecting.
 You want your opportunity to sound as appealing as possible when it reaches the talent pool, and you also want to make sure that you’re only sourcing talent that is right for the role.

 Build Out Your Brand

-One of the best ways to improve your recruiting success is by building a brand image for your company that paints it as a desirable place for software developers to work.
+If you’re wondering how to attract software developers that are going to be a real asset to your business, building a brand image for your company that paints it as a desirable place for software developers to work should be top of your list.
 Potential candidates are going to be far more interested in working for a company they have already heard of, or one that has a clear brand identity and markets itself as a top employer of tech talent.